Philipp-Sc/cosmos-rust-bot/README.md

-> :warning: This code is experimental. :warning:
+> :warning: This code is experimental.
+Especially the development branch. :warning:

 # terra-rust-bot